Ginsbourger/ginsbourger.github.io/_pages/events.md

 * Invited talk at the [Computational Mathematics + X](https://cmx.caltech.edu/) Lunch Seminars, Caltech, USA, March 25.

+* Invited talk at the [AI in chemistry and beyond: Trends in the field](https://www.epfl.ch/schools/sb/research/isic/news-events/machine-learning-seminars/) Seminar, EPFL (online), March 18.

 ## Past events from the current decade (still filling some gaps)

 ### 2024